thegetty/quire-docs/content/docs-v1/page-content.md

 ## Use HTML to Add Styles

 You can also use HTML markup to wrap a block of text and apply certain styles to that text.
 The example below adds the class “alert” to the the phrase “Text goes here”.
-This can be useful in facilitating additional [style customizations](/docs-v1/styles-customization).

 ```md
 <div class="alert">